Veterans' Preference Information and Instructions

 In accordance with Oregon law, veterans who meet the minimum qualifications and any special qualifications for a position may be eligible for veterans’ preference in public employment.

 Individuals may claim either 5 points as a qualified veteran (non-disabled) or 10 points as a qualified disabled veteran, but not both.
+If there is not a scored exam, another method of preference will be applied.

 - Veterans’ preference points will not be awarded without required documentation.